-The faculty or staff member who supervises the assistant's work must conduct a written evaluation of the student's performance at least once a year and provide a copy to the student and to the chair/director of the program or department for placement in the student's file.
+The faculty or staff member who supervises the work of the student holding the graduate assistantship must conduct a written evaluation of the student's performance at least once a year and provide a copy to the student and to the chair/director of the program or department for placement in the student's file.
 This evaluation is separate from the annual review of student academic progress and should take the following criteria into account:

 - Prompt, efficient and accurate completion of assigned tasks.

 - Adequate evaluations by students for instructional and tutoring assignments in courses, laboratory and clinical settings.

 - Cooperation with mentor, director and other assistants.